krypted/hellodungeon/README.md

 It makes a simple dungeon like the first ones I made on graph paper in high school
 ![alt text](https://github.com/krypted/hellodungeon/blob/main/1.png)

-Tap Back and then Button (or Generate Map) to create a new random map.
+Thanks to my massively huge and amazing UX abilities, tap Back and then Button (or Generate Map) to create a new random map.
 ![alt text](https://github.com/krypted/hellodungeon/blob/main/2.png)